google/docsy/userguide/content/en/docs/Adding content/navigation.md

     ```

     Alternatively, if you're using Netlify, you can specify it as a Netlify [deployment setting](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) in `netlify.toml` or the Netlify UI, along with the Hugo version.
 It may take a day or so before your site has actual search results available.
-2. Create a Google Custom Search Engine for your deployed site by clicking **New Search Engine** on the [Custom Search page](https://cse.google.com/cse/all) and following the instructions.
+2. Create a Google Custom Search Engine for your deployed site by clicking **New search engine** on the [Custom Search page](https://cse.google.com/cse/all) and following the instructions.
 Make a note of the ID for your new search engine.
+3. Add any further configuration you want to your search engine using the **Edit search engine** options.
+In particular you may want to change from the default **Overlay** layout to **Results only**, as this option means your search results are embedded in your search page rather than appearing in a separate box.
+Click **Save** to save your changes.

 ### Adding the search page

-Once you have your search engine, you can add the feature to your site:
+Once you have your search engine set up, you can add the feature to your site:

 1. Ensure you have a Markdown file in `content/en/search.md` (and one per other languages if needed) to display your search results.
 It only needs a title and `layout: search`, as in the following example: